All Episodes

 What is your database telling you about the concerns of energy consumption by AI?

-And to elaborate on that, we're told that energy production is destructive to the planet, even if it's carbon neutral.
+And to elaborate on that, we're told that energy production is destructive of the planet, even if it's carbon neutral.

-So if nuclear reactors and other systems are being built to supply AI with the power it needs to grow and learn and advance and expand, what are the concerns out there?
+So nuclear reactors and other systems are being built to supply AI with the power it needs to grow and learn and advance and expand.

-In the human community about AI and the negative effects it can have on human resources.
+What are the concerns out there in the human community about AI and the negative effects it can have on human research?

 jordan holmes